Bradford Canal Road

 Valley Road/ Queens Road/ Bolton Lane junction

-Before building the new route, between 4th July and 29th July, we invited the public to make comments on the proposals.
+Public consultation on the scheme was carried out between 4th July and 29th July 2017.
+The public were invited to make comments on the proposals online and at public events.
 We held two public consultation sessions at Bolton Woods Community Centre and comments could be left online on the above maps.
 The feedback and opinions collected have been collated into a report which will allow scheme’s designers to amend the plans if appropriate.
-The report will then be presented to The Executive Committee at City of Bradford Metropolitan District Council for consideration.
+The report was then presented to The Executive Committee at City of Bradford Metropolitan District Council for consideration.
+Further engagement with businesses affected by the route was carried out by Bradford Council officers, during and post the consultation period.

 You can view the consultation report produced on the documentation page